fenhl/oottracker/crate/oottracker-bizhawk/assets/README.txt

 HOW TO USE

 1. Open the main oottracker app
-2. Open EmuHawk.exe
+2. Open BizHawk (EmuHawk.exe)
-3. In BizHawk, go to Tools menu > External Tool > OoT OotAutoTracker
+3. In BizHawk, go to Tools menu > External Tool > OoT autotracker
 4. A window will open.
 You can minimize it, but closing it will stop the auto-tracker.
 5. Open the ROM.
 The main oottracker app should now automatically update based on your item status.